Upgrade, buy off-the-shelf or develop from new are the rotorcraft choices facing the U.S. Army

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Industry Awaits U.S. Army Decision On Armed Aerial Scout".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Industry Awaits U.S. Army Decision On Armed Aerial Scout".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.